Spin42/buildroot-android/README.md

 3. Reboot your fp2 in fastboot mode.
 4. Run `fastboot flash userdata output/images/sdcard.img`
 5. Reboot your phone
-6. Plug a keyboard to your fp2
+6. With your phone plugged to your computer via USB, you should see a new network interface, set a static ip 10.0.0.2/24 to it (the fp2 will be 10.0.0.1)
-7. Login: root, password: root
+7. Type `ssh root@10.0.0.1`, password is `root`

 ## Standard buildroot README